vranki/showet/README.md

 Consider this "MAME for demos"

+Developed on Ubuntu 17.10, other platforms may work.

 ## Idea
 * Browse and search demos using pouet.net's database
 * Select a demo, it will be downloaded and set up